 How To Make Negimaki

 - Prepare the steak.
-Place steak in a freezer for 20 minutes to make it easier to slice.
-When ready, trim off excess fat, then slice with the grain into pieces that are about ½” thick.
+Freeze steak for ~20 minutes, which makes it easier to slice.
+Trim off excess fat, then slice against the grain into ½-inch thick slices.

 - Pound the steak.
-Place three pieces of sliced beef on a piece of plastic wrap or parchment paper, leaving a few inches in between each.
-Top with another piece of plastic wrap or parchment, then use a meat mallet to pound into ⅛” thick slices.
-Set aside, then repeat with remaining steak.
+Place 3 pieces of sliced beef on a piece of plastic wrap.
+Top with another piece of plastic wrap, then use a meat mallet to pound.
+Repeat with remaining steak.

 - Assemble the maki rolls.
-Working on a cutting board, overlap three pieces of steak to form a rectangle.
-Season very lightly with Kosher salt, then place 3-4 pieces of blanched scallion along the short end.
-Roll the steak, then secure with either kitchen twine or toothpicks.
-Repeat with remaining steak and scallions.
+Overlap 3 pieces of steak to form a rectangle.
+Season lightly with salt, then place 3-4 scallion pieces along the short end.
+Roll the steak, securing it with either kitchen twine or toothpicks..

 - Coat with rice flour, optional.
-Place ¼ cup rice (or all-purpose) flour in a medium bowl.
-Toss each maki roll very lightly with rice flour, dusting off any excess.
+Place rice flour (or all-purpose flour) in a medium bowl.
+Toss each maki roll lightly with rice flour.

 - Cook the negimaki.
-Heat a large cast iron skillet over medium-high heat.
-Add a neutral oil, then when hot, add negimaki beef rolls and cook for 2-3 minutes per side, about 8-9 minutes total.
-Beef rolls should be crispy on the outside, but medium-rare at the center.
-Right as you turn the beef for the last time, pour in all of the teriyaki sauce (or other marinade).
-It will bubble, then simmer and thicken further.
+Heat a cast iron skillet over medium-high heat.
+Add neutral oil, then cook for 2-3 minutes per side.
+They should be crispy on the outside, but medium-rare at the center.
+Right as you turn the beef for the last time, pour in all of the teriyaki sauce.
+Simmer for a few minutes.

 - Slice, then serve.
-Allow the meat to rest for 5-10 minutes, then remove kitchen twine and slice into 1″ thick pieces.
-Serve immediately with a sprinkle of sesame seeds and extra sauce drizzled on top.
+Allow the meat to rest for 5-10 minutes, then remove twine and slice into 1-inch thick pieces.
+Serve immediately with sesame seeds!

-Skirt steak and flank steak are our top pics, but any tender cut of beef that is thinly pounded and cut intro strips will work!
+- Other cuts of beef: I love skirt steak and flank steak for negimaki, but any tender cut of beef that is thinly pounded and sliced into strips will work!
+Thin-sliced tri-tip is another option!

-Yes, chicken negimaki is delicious!
-Use thinly pounded chicken cutlets in place of beef, then cook until fully cooked through and chicken has reached an internal temperature of 165F.
+- Chicken: Yes, you can use chicken instead!
+I’d recommend thinly pounded chicken cutlets.
+Be sure to cook through until the chicken has reached an internal temperature of 165F.

 How To Serve Beef Negimaki

 If you’re enjoying Beef Negimaki as an appetizer, it’s great on its own.
-As an entrée, we recommend the following simple side dishes:
+To make a complete meal, consider serving with one of the following simple side dishes:

 - Blistered vegetables!
-Edamame, string beans, or shishsito peppers are all great
+Edamame, string beans, or shishito peppers are all great!

 - Miso soup